 The exam syllabus includes dance sections specific to each dance that are not taught in class and these need to be prepared.
 Normally each student will attend a minimum of three exam practices, however this may vary.
 If you are unsure of the exam practice process, please contact your teacher via Liza Jones.

-Since 2008 pupils have taken over 2000 graded exams in Ballet, Modern, Tap and LAMDA.
-Nearly 80% of the results have been Distinctions.
+Since 2008 pupils have taken nearly 2300 graded exams in Ballet, Modern, Tap and LAMDA.
+80% of the results have been Distinctions.

 |Overall since 2008||TOTAL EXAMS||DISTINCTION||MERIT||PASS||FAIL||MARKS 90+|